ahmedalaa14/Complete-CI-CD/terraform/README.md

 # Terraform Infrastructure Deployment Documentation

 > This document provides detailed instructions for deploying infrastructure using Terraform.
-I have created four modules in this project: `ec2`, `eks`, and `vpc`.
+I have created Three modules in this project: `ec2`, `eks`, and `vpc`.
 The goal is to create an environment that includes an EC2 instance for Jenkins, an EKS cluster with worker nodes, and a network infrastructure with subnets and NAT gateways.

 ## Modules Overview